-It is considered to be one of the most potent foods on the whole planet and is recognised for being loaded with nutrients that have powerful effects on every organ and function of the body.
+It is loaded with nutrients that have powerful effects on every organ and function of the body.

 Years ago, I couldn’t imagine myself eating algae but given its health boosting qualities, I decided to give it a go…